 They reached their destination on June 18, 1873, a month after they left Fillmore County.
 The actual arrival was a shock as a prairie fire had blazed across the area a few days earlier, leaving black desolation in every direction.
 The first years were ones of severe testing.
 The grasshoppers came in clouds and devoured the crops each of the first four years and then the Big Blizzard of 1881 arrived, which is still talked about.

 Two of Johannes Berdahl’s sons, Andrew and Erick, each wrote journals describing the journey and homesteading in Dakota Territory.
 One of Andrew Berdahl’s daughters, Jennie, married the Norwegian novelist, Ole Rolvaag, on the Berdahl Homestead near Garretson and that house is now part of the Heritage Park on the campus of Augustana College.
 In his classic pioneer novel, “Giants in the Earth,” Rolvaag revealed the human cost of the American pioneer experience.
 Rolvaag gave much credit to his father-in-law and uncle for their writings and stories about the families on Eleven Covered Wagons, as he wrote “Giants in the Earth.”

 The pioneer beginnings in this country were simple, humble and fraught with hardship and deprivation.

-At the reunion in August, these and other stories will be shared.
-New friendships will be made and relationships discovered, all based on the ancestors in whom we take pride.
+At the reunion in August, these and other stories were shared.
+New friendships were made and relationships discovered, all based on the ancestors in whom we take pride.